-- If a student registers late, the University will add a \$100 late fee. - If an MPH student who pays block tuition registers for a course in another department that is not approved in the MPH curriculum, a separate fee will be assessed for the course on top of the block tuition charge.
+- If a student registers after the regular registration deadline, the University will add a \$100 late fee. - If an MPH student who pays block tuition registers for a course in another department that is not approved in the MPH curriculum, a separate fee will be assessed for the course on top of the block tuition charge. - If an MPH student who pays block tuition registers for credits beyond the required 48 or 42 credit programs, tuition will be assessed for the additional credits.

-- If an MPH student who pays block tuition registers for credits beyond the required 48 or 42 credit programs, tuition will be assessed for the additional credits.
+Financial implications of receiving an (I) grade for PHC 6941 and/or PHC 6940

-Financial implications of receiving an (I) grade for PHC 6941 and/or PHC 6940Students who receive incomplete grades in their Applied Practice Experience or Capstone course may be required to register for additional credits in the following semester to meet the graduate school's final term registration requirement.
-All students must be registered for a minimum of 3 credit hours in the Fall or Spring semester you intend to graduate and 2 credits if graduating in a Summer semester.
+Students who receive incomplete grades in their Applied Practice Experience or Capstone course may be required to register for additional credits in the following semester to meet the graduate school's final term registration requirement.
+The final term registration policy requires that all students must be registered for a minimum of 3 credit hours in the Fall or Spring semester you intend to graduate or 2 credits if graduating in a summer semester.
 These additional credits beyond the 48 credits required for the degree are not covered under block tuition and thus students must pay for them separately.